 Get Creative With Color

 Color theory seems simple once it's mastered, but for kids, it can be confusing.
 A color wheel helps kids visualize how colors mix and create new shades.
-This focused kids' color chart is easy for children to use independently as they explore their creativity through colors.
-Once a child masters this color chart, he can move on to complex color wheels to gain a great understanding about color mixing.
+These kids color wheels are easy for children to use independently as they explore their creativity through colors.
+Once a child masters the simple color chart, he can move on to the more complex color wheel to gain a great understanding about color mixing.